-The 'Infill Development for Older Australians in South East Queensland' report is based on a research project conducted in partnership with people 55 years and older in southeast Queensland to design liveable, affordable and sustainable neighbourhoods and accommodation in infill areas.
+The 'Infill Development for Older Australians in South East Queensland' report is based on a research project conducted in partnership with people 55 years and older in southeast Queensland to design liveable, affordable and sustainable neighbourhoods and accommodation in areas appropriate for urban consolidation.

 The research shares a new-found understanding of older people’s needs and preferences for shaping the built environment in the sub-tropics.

 Importantly, it illustrates the preferences of older people through their own photos and words, and provides examples of innovation achieved through a collaborative design process.

 This book is intended to be used by developers, non-profit care providers, planners, builders, and policy-makers as a guide to how to meet the challenge of providing liveable safe spaces for older people in a densifying community.
 It provides justification for a change from ‘business as usual’, to delivering an accessible product to an increasingly knowledgeable and discerning seniors’ market.

 - Part 1 (Executive summary, glossary, introduction, context, methodology and methods) Infill Development Report Part 1 (PDF 1.3MB)

 - Part 2 (Design principles) Infill Development Report Part 2 (PDF 3.5MB)

 - Part 3 (Design outcomes: Designing with older people, conclusion and references) Infill Development Report Part 3 (PDF 3.5MB)